plugins-demo-2015/demo/amibuilder/README.md

 instance_name_prefix: kai
 ```

+IMPORTANT - you need to create a keypair in the region you intend to run the instances (.e.g US East 1)

+This keypair needs downloading and when you edit `.aws_secrets` - set the keypair_name and keypair_path accordingly.
+When you run

 You also need the [aws cli](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed and configured with your access credentials (the same as the ones above) - you can `aws configure` to do this.

-IMPORTANT - when you configure aws, you must set the region to the same as the keypair in .aws_secrets
+When you run `aws configure` - ensure that the region is the same as the one in which you created the keypair.

 Once this is setup - do this: